rbouckaert/DeveloperManual/README.md

 # Some guidance for developing new methods in BEAST 2

 Disclaimer: below some ramblings on methods development for BEAST 2 [@beast, @beastbook, @bouckaert2019beast] packages.
-This is a living document based on collected wisdom of BAEST developers.
+This is a living document based on collected wisdom of BEAST developers.
 Use at own risk.

 This document is about testing validity of a BEAST method, not the programming aspects (like setting up dependencies, wrapping up files into a package, etc.), which can be found in the [tutorial for writing a BEAST 2 package](http://www.beast2.org/writing-a-beast-2-package) and [writing a package for a tree prior tutorial](https://github.com/BEAST2-Dev/beast-docs/blob/master/CreateNewTreePrior/CreateNewTreePrior.md).